 That being said it’s a matter of using the Instant Pot to extract as much coffee flavor from your favorite coffee grinds, in an intense, concentrated sort of way!
 You’ll be pressure cooking the coffee grinds in the water to create a concentrate so that you can simply make your instant pot iced coffees at your convenience!

-Simply said, you’ll add the decaf coffee grinds to the water and use the pressure cooker function for an amount of time, and then separating the coffee grinds from the concentrate when it cools.
+Simply said, you’ll add the decaf coffee grinds to the water and use the pressure cooker function for an amount of time, and then separate the coffee grinds from the concentrate when it cools.
 But, there are a few specific things you’ll want to keep in mind.